xamidi/pmGenerator/README.md

            -s: redundant schema removal for '-t' ; very time-intensive for requesting huge collections from unfiltered proof files - better pre-filter via '-g' or '-m' instead ; default: false
            -#: initialize proof system at ./data/[<hash>/]/extraction-<id>/ with the given amount of smallest filtered conclusions that occur in proof files ; specify with '-c <parent system> -e <id>'
            -h: similar to '-#' ; hand-pick conclusions with a comma-separated string of proofs
-           -f: proofs for '-h' are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, and whitespace
+           -f: proofs for '-h' are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, whitespace, and lines starting with '%'
            -d: print debug information
       --iterate [-u] [-s]
          Iterate proof candidates currently next up for generation and print (and store for custom proof systems) their amount for prediction purposes